 MY AZ LAWYERS OFFERS AFFORDABLE LEGAL REPRESENTATION FOR ARIZONA

-One key benefit to the Chapter 13 filing, is that the unsecured debt is addressed interest free.
+One key benefit to the Chapter 13 filing with a Mesa bankruptcy law office, is that the unsecured debt is addressed interest free.
 There is no outrageous interest rates on credit cards as you pay your debt.
 Chapter 13 is a good option for some individuals who do not qualify for chapter 7 bankruptcy but still want to achieve a debt-free future.